-This page is the operating cost guide.
+This is the operating cost guide.
 If you need supply and installation prices first, start with the underfloor heating costs guide.
-If you are choosing electric or wet UFH, use the electric vs wet comparison.
-This article focuses on what the system costs after it is installed.
+If you’re choosing between electric and wet UFH, use the electric vs wet comparison.
+Here, I’m focusing on what the system costs once it’s installed.

 The honest answer?
-Underfloor heating can be cheaper to run than radiators—but only if it’s designed properly and you’re actually controlling it well.
-I’ve seen systems that seemed expensive at first glance turn out to be incredibly efficient, and others that cost a fortune because nobody thought about insulation or flow temperature tuning.
+Underfloor heating can cost less to run than radiators, but the design and controls have to be right.
+I’ve seen systems that looked expensive at first turn out to be very efficient.
+I’ve also seen others cost a fortune because nobody considered insulation or flow temperature tuning.

-This 2026 guide cuts through the guesswork.
-I’ve used current UK price cap figures, realistic efficiency numbers from actual installations, and clear worked examples so you can budget accurately—and spot if something’s not right with your current system.
+For this 2026 guide, I’ve used current UK price cap figures, realistic efficiency numbers from actual installations and clear worked examples.
+You can use them to set a sensible budget or spot when something isn’t right with your current system.

 What you’ll actually pay in 2026